 MTA leases its land, buildings, station space, equipment, and right of way to other entities.
-These leases have terms between 1 year to 90 years, with payments required monthly, quarterly, semi-annually, or annually.
+These leases have terms between 1 year to 92 years, with payments required monthly, quarterly, semi-annually, or annually.
 In addition, MTA also receives payments for variable leases and operating expenses associated with spaces that are not included in the measurement of lease receivable.
+Lease receivables are measured at the present value of payments expected to be received during the lease term, using MTA's incremental borrowing rate at the time of valuation ranging from 0.72% to 5.64% if an applicable stated or implicit rate is not available.